 US National Map by USGS – The source for current geospatial data from the USGS.
 All maps provided are both interactively available on the web, as well as in their downloadable formats.

-USGS Earthquake Hazards Program — Maps of the world showing realtime earthquake data.
-Uses an interactive map that you can use to jump from location to location, fun for anyone who’s even got a passing level of interest in what’s really happening just under our feet.
+USGS Earthquake Hazards Program — Maps of the world showing real-time earthquake data.
+Has an interactive map that you can use to jump from location to location, fun for anyone who’s even got a passing level of interest in what’s really happening just under our feet.

 Physics and Astronomy

 The SAO/NASA Astrophysics Data System – A physics and astronomy data engine for academic papers.
-Every paper you want to read must be individually requested, which can be a hassle, but still one of the best ways to get your hands on the raw data pouring out from telescopes and physics experiments from all around the globe.
+It’s one of the best ways to get your hands on the raw data pouring out from telescopes and physics experiments from all around the globe.
+Papers you want to read must be individually requested, which can be time consuming.

 Engineering and Technology